BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * **Answer** herbspro project my team member suggest just regular expression based, I gave both regular and benefit based able to convince them all moving on with the project, For team project my friend proposed complex normalized table for open elective, i proposed simple one, later found out he was corrent I agreed and proceeded with that

 * If your direct manager was instructing you to do something you disagreed with, how would you handle it?
-* **Answer** I'll tell my point of view, later listen to his check the pro's and con's go accoridngly; free time management example on normalization
+* **Answer** I'll tell my point of view, later listen to his check the pro's and con's go accoridngly; example herbspro benefit based one weight loss and weight gain similar in reg expr

 * Tell me about a time when you did not accept the status quo?
 * **Answer** working on team project image caption, team meber doing slow, I talked with him personally asked his problem, he was not interested in task, but in other one, I am team lead so I splitted the task also  gave him the additional task to do, though additional add on task was not as good as expected atleast he has done the required one so that he can work on the add on

 * Tell me about an unpopular decision of yours.
 * **Answer** cyber event all told to cancel the event due to lack of registration and less count, but I defended cause I cannot as resource person already reached and because of which my team members cannot go to home in the holidays when all their friends are gone but because of that later our events got much success
+* **Answer** bit delayed on mem profiler for memory usage as i didn't read the documentation properly

 * What do you believe that no one else does?
-* **Anser** in past all told I can't build logic or programming without actually practicing it, I do believe that but I also believe there are other alternatives to do so, so initially I practiced on paper just the logic part, maths important for ML, cannot do NPTEL courses along with current Academics without laptop will be so much stressfull but I proved them wrong
+* **Answer** in past all told I can't build logic or programming without actually practicing it, I do believe that but I also believe there are other alternatives to do so, so initially I practiced on paper just the logic part, maths important for ML, cannot do NPTEL courses along with current Academics without laptop will be so much stressfull but I proved them wrong

 ### Deliver Results